-A formal Designated Emphasis in Global Nutrition is available to doctoral students in participating graduate programs such as Nutritional Biology or Epidemiology.More
+A formal Designated Emphasis in Global Nutrition is available to doctoral students in participating graduate programs such as Nutritional Biology, Epidemiology, or Public Health Sciences.More

 Join us in making a difference in training the next generation of students in the fight against malnutrition by making a donation to support student fellowships, research, and outreach activities.More

 The UC Davis Institute for Global Nutrition (IGN) coordinates research and training activities concerning human nutrition problems of low-income countries, and of ethnic minorities and disadvantaged groups in the United States.
 IGN also offers a Designated Emphasis program for doctoral students in participating graduate programs.
 The specific objectives of the IGN are:

 - To conduct basic and applied research on issues of human nutrition relevant to low-income and disadvantaged populations.

 - To plan and manage the educational curriculum leading to a Designated Emphasis (minor) in Global Nutrition for doctoral students of the participating graduate programs, and to coordinate training activities for other graduate students and post-doctoral fellows.